jbcodeforce/ML-studies/docs/genAI/index.md

 * [Generative Adversarial Networks](https://towardsai.net/p/l/gans-for-synthetic-data-generation) are used to limit the risk of adversarial manipulation in deep learning image recognition.
 It attempts to generate fake data that looks real by learning the features from the real data.

 It would be difficult to find any business use-case where a base FM can be used effectively.
-Added techniques are needed to be useful in enterprise, like RAG, fine tuning, new training, knowledge graph and neurosumbolic AI.
+Added techniques are needed to be useful in enterprise, like RAG, fine tuning, new training, knowledge graph and neuro symbolic AI.

 The [Huggingface LLM leader board](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) is a good source of information for model quality assessement relative to certain use cases.